QualiSystems/VMware-vCenter-Cloud-Provider-Shell-2G/README.md

 6. In the __General__ tab, select the appropriate domain categories.<br><br>A domain category is a service category that is used to expose the App to specific CloudShell domains.
 By default, the __Applications__ category is associated to the Global domain.
 You can optionally create additional service categories for other domains or add the desired domains to the __Applications__ category.
 Service categories are managed in the __Manage>Categories>Service Categories__ page.

-7. Configure the App's __Deployment Path__ - select the cloud provider resource and fill in the settings.
+7. Configure the App's __Deployment Path__ - select the cloud provider resource and fill in the settings.<br><br>See the attribute tooltips for details.

 8. In the __Configuration Management__ tab, specify the configuration management script or Ansible playbook to run on the VM.